AlexJReid/blog/content/posts/bigtable-filtering.md

 +++
 draft = false
 date = 2020-11-14T15:37:10Z
-title = "A paginated and filterable comments data model for Cloud Bigtable" description = "An approach for building a paginated and filterable comments data model for Cloud Bigtable." slug = "cloud-bigtable-paginated-comments" tags = ["data","gcp","bigtable","dynamodb"]
+title = "Building a paginated and filterable comments data model for Cloud Bigtable" description = "An approach for building a paginated and filterable comments data model for Cloud Bigtable." slug = "cloud-bigtable-paginated-comments" tags = ["data","gcp","bigtable","dynamodb"]